European Unitarian Universalists (EUU) is a religious community and network connecting Unitarian Universalists (UUs) and EUU fellowships in Europe.

 We gather twice a year, in the spring and fall, for weekend retreats.
 Recent retreats in Belgium, France, the Netherlands and Germany have each attracted up to 150 Universalists and Unitarians from across Europe.

-EUU is a founding member of the International Council of Unitarians and Universalists (ICUU); it is an affiliate of the Unitarian Universalist Association (UUA) and The General Assembly of Unitarian and Free Christian Churches (Great Britain).
+EUU is a founding member of the International Council of Unitarians and Universalists (ICUU); it is an affiliate of The General Assembly of Unitarian and Free Christian Churches (Great Britain).

 About Unitarian Universalists

 We are brave, curious, and compassionate thinkers and doers.
 We are diverse in faith, ethnicity, history and spirituality, but aligned in our desire to make a difference for the good.
 We have a track record of standing on the side of love, justice, and peace.

 We have radical roots and a history as self-motivated spiritual people: we think for ourselves and recognize that life experience influences our beliefs more than anything.

 We need not think alike to love alike.
 We are people of many beliefs and backgrounds: people with a religious background, people with none, people who believe in a God, people who don’t, and people who let the mystery be.